OrlatoDev/GetKeyCode/README.md

 # GetKeyCode
-A site for you get the KeyCode of any key of keyboard.
+A site for you get the KeyCode of any key of keyboard (https://get-keycode.web.app/).